yuxblank/RNgLogger/README.md

 - RX.JS based log stream handler allow multiple targets at the same time (console, FileSystem, Http Endpoints etc...)
 - Angular Platform Logger allow to use the logger interface by Injection and via LoggerFactory() as most of the Logging frameworks
 - No operation Logger (NOP) is provided by default when the logger it's not provided or cannot be resolved. (can be configured to throw error)
-- Logger can be used anywhere, libraries included, and when the application does not register it's just a NOP implementation
+- Logger can be used anywhere, **libraries included**, and when the application does not register it's just a NOP implementation
+- Typescript decorators for contextual logging hooks
 - Straightforward testing
 - A built-in window.console handler for Platform browser apps!